 “There have been a number of explanations over the years, and they cover the gamut,” says Michael McCarthy a senior physicist at the Harvard-Smithsonian Center for Astrophysics who led the study.

 Astronomers have long known that interstellar molecules containing carbon atoms exist and that by their nature they will absorb light shining on them from stars and other luminous bodies.
-Because of this, a number of scientists have previously proposed that some type of interstellar molecules are the source of diffuse interstellar bands — the hundreds of dark absorption lines seen in color spectrograms taken from Earth.
+Because of this, a number of scientists have previously proposed that some types of interstellar molecules are the source of diffuse interstellar bands — the hundreds of dark absorption lines seen in color spectrograms taken from Earth.

 In showing nothing, these dark bands reveal everything.
 The missing colors correspond to photons of given wavelengths that were absorbed as they traveled through the vast reaches of space before reaching us.
 More than that, if these photons were filtered by falling on space-based molecules, the wavelengths reveal the exact energies it took to excite the electronic structures of those absorbing molecules in a defined way.